jorgefuertes/bcf-monitor/README.md

 Alias=bcf-monitor.service
 ~~~

-Now you and load the unit and start the service:
+Load the unit and start the service:

 ~~~bash
 systemctl daemon-reload